Twisted homology of configuration spaces, homology of spaces of equivariant maps, and stable homology of spaces of non-resultant systems of real homogeneous polynomials: The construction of the spectral sequences of Theorems and

 a) $\Lambda$ contains all non-regular orbits of our $G$-action;

 b) the complex $Y \subset S^{W-1}$ is a $G$-equivariant deformation retract of $S^{W-1} \setminus \Lambda$;

 c) the codimension of $\Lambda$ in $S^{W-1}$ is at least $m +1$.

-The main difficulty occurs with the property (c).
-The proof from \cite{Book} of the existence of such $\Lambda$ for the case of trivial $G$ cannot be extended immediately to the case of $G \neq \{1\}$.
-Indeed, trying to apply it we need to reduce the critical points with high Morse indices of $G$-invariant functions on the manifold $S^{W-1} \setminus Y$.
-This is almost the same as to do it for the usual functions on the space of regular $G$-orbits in it, which is not simply-connected.
-The question on the existence of such a representation $\rho: \mbox{O}(\R^W)$ and subcomplex $\Lambda$ for arbitrary $G$ seems to be a good problem.
+The main difficulty is with the property (c).
+The proof that for trivial $G$ there exists a $\Lambda$ with properties (a)-(c) (see \cite{Book}) does not seem to generalize to $G \neq \{1\}$ in a straightforward way.
+Indeed, if we try to apply it, we need to cancel the critical points with high Morse indices of $G$-invariant functions on the manifold $S^{W-1} \setminus Y$.
+This is essentially equivalent to doing the same for usual functions on the space of regular $G$-orbits, which is not simply-connected if $G$ is not connected, and the standard methods (see e.g. \cite{hcob}) may not work.
+Whether or not such a representation $\rho: \mbox{O}(\R^W)$ and a subcomplex $\Lambda$ exist for arbitrary $G$ seems to be a good problem.

-However, even if we do not manage to find $\rho$ and $\Lambda$ with this property, let us take for $\Lambda$ an arbitrary subcomplex satisfying the conditions (a) and (b), then construct the complexes $\Pi_{N,G}(X)$ and write down our spectral sequence exactly as in the previous subsections.
-By the Alexander duality, the {\it homological} dimension of $\Lambda$ does not exceed $W-m-2$, therefore the term $E^{p,q}_1$ of our spectral sequence looks as previously, in particular it has only finitely many non-trivial groups on any diagonal $\{p+q= \mbox{const} \}$, and all these groups are finitely generated.
-It seems likely that this spectral sequence still will calculate the desired cohomology groups of the space of equivariant maps, although our geometrical realization of it fails in this case.
+However, even if we are unable to find $\rho$ and $\Lambda$ with these properties, let us take $\Lambda$ to be an arbitrary subcomplex that only satisfies conditions (a) and (b), and then construct the complexes $\Pi_{N,G}(X)$ and write down our spectral sequence exactly as in the previous subsections.
+By the Alexander duality, the {\it homological} dimension of $\Lambda$ does not exceed $W-m-2$, therefore the term $E^{p,q}_1$ of our spectral sequence looks as previously, in particular it has only finitely many non-trivial groups on any diagonal of the form $\{p+q= \mbox{const} \}$, and all these groups are finitely generated.
+It seems likely that this spectral sequence still will calculate the desired cohomology groups of the space of equivariant maps, even though our geometrical realization of it does not work in this case.

-I thank F.~Cohen and V.~Turchin for consultations.
+I thank F.~Cohen and V.~Turchin for advices and conversations.